14 Days In Thailand

 You may also like

-• Do not, I repeat – do not, joke or even mention the royal family.
+Do not, I repeat – do not joke or even mention the royal family.
 Don’t even accidentally step on bills as they carry the portrait of the late King Rama IX.
 Offending the monarchy can get both locals and tourists into some serious trouble!

-• Pack very light, quick-drying clothes.
+Pack very light, quick-drying clothes.
 If you’re visiting the islands and beaches – a backpack is better than a trolly since you’ll need to walk over sand and shallow water to get in or out of your ride.
 Here’s a list of recommended travel items.

-How to Choose the Right Thai Island or Beach?
+Choosing the Right Thai Island To Visit

 If you’re visiting Thailand on a short holiday – choosing the right island or beach destination is a real challenge.
 You’ll hear conflicting recommendations from friends and might attempt to squeeze in as many stops as you possibly can.
 Keep in mind that Thailand is huge!
 Its best islands and beaches are concentrated in the southern Gulf of the Andaman Sea (Railay Beach, Ko Phi Phi, Phuket, Ko Lanta) and in the Bay of Thailand (Ko Tao, Ko Phangan, Ko Samui).
 The most important factor when choosing your stops is the weather.
 Here’s a general rule of thumb: